wipe2sky/astero/README.md

 ## Controls
 - `W` - move up
-- `S` - move down
 - `A` - move left
 - `D` - move right
-- `SPACE` - fire.
-You can press `SPACE` for single shot or hold for a series of shots.
+- `SPACE` or `LEFT BUTTON` - fire.
+You can press for single shot or hold for a series of shots.